 Settling into their routine, Danny cruises through the empty corridors on his Big Wheel and plays in the topiary maze with Wendy, while Jack sets up shop in a cavernous lounge with strict orders not to be disturbed.
-Danny’s alter ego, “Tony,” however, starts warning of “redrum” as Danny is plagued by more blood-soaked visions of the past, and a blocked Jack starts visiting the hotel bar for a few visions of his own.
+Danny’s alter ego, “Tony,” however, starts warning of “redrum” (definitely not to be confused with the dark, spiced, or overproof variety) as Danny is plagued by more blood-soaked visions of the past, and a blocked Jack starts visiting the hotel bar for a few visions of his own.

 Frightened by her husband’s behavior and Danny’s visit to the forbidding Room 237, Wendy soon discovers what Jack has really been doing in his study all day, and what the hotel has done to Jack.

 Upon initial release, the film was something of a critical failure – criticised for its slow pacing, (highly unusual for the horror genre at the time) one-dimensional performances from the supporting cast, and unfaithfulness to Stephen King’s source material.
 Despite this, in the 40-odd years since, it has been lauded for pushing cultural boundaries and redefining what a horror film can and should be – all this without mentioning Jack Nicholson’s mesmerising, career-defining performance.